sailfish-team/sailfish/doc/installation.rst

 Ubuntu installation instructions
 --------------------------------

 These instructions assume that you want to use the CUDA backend.
-Before installing following them, please make sure the NVIDIA CUDA Toolkit is installed in ``/usr/local/cuda`` (default location) and that ``nvcc`` is in your ``$PATH``.
+Before following them, please make sure the NVIDIA CUDA Toolkit is installed in ``/usr/local/cuda`` (default location) and that ``nvcc`` is in your ``$PATH``.
 You can get the necessary files at http://nvidia.com/cuda.